Beatrice d'Este: Passions

-Just like the grandfather Ferrante, Beatrice loved animals very much and her husband often gave them to her: among the many there are numerous horses, dogs, cats, foxes, wolves, a monkey and even sorcetti, also at the park of the castle of Milan there was a menagerie with numerous species of exotic animals.
-Nevertheless, Beatrice appreciated hunting just as much, especially that with the falcon, and was an excellent horseman: the French marveled to see her riding "all straight, no more and no less than a man would be".
-This leads us to believe that she used to mount like a man, contrary to the custom of the time which required women to proceed with both legs on one side.
+Just like her grandfather Ferrante, Beatrice loved animals very much and her husband often gave them to her: among the many there were numerous horses, dogs, cats, foxes, wolves, a monkey and even mice.
+Milan castle also had a menagerie with numerous species of exotic animals.
+Nevertheless, Beatrice appreciated hunting, especially falconry, and was an excellent horse rider.
+French visitors marveled to see her riding "straight ahead, no more and no less than a man would."
+This suggests that she may have rode astride, rather than side saddle.

-She showed above all on these occasions to possess a swaggering and reckless character, so much so as to put her life in danger more than once, as when in the summer of 1491 during a hunting trip her mount was hit by a runaway deer.
-Ludovico tells, not without a certain admiration, that her horse impennò high "how much is a good spear ", but that Beatrice held firmly on the saddle and that when they managed to reach her they found her that "laughed and did not have a fear in the world".
-The deer with the horns had touched her leg but Ludovico specifies that his wife did not get hurt.
+Beatrice showed above all on these occasions to possess a swaggering and reckless character, so much so as to put her life in danger more than once, as when in the summer of 1491 during a hunting trip her mount was hit by a runaway deer.
+Ludovico tells, not without a certain admiration, that her horse leapt "as much as the height of a good spear," but that Beatrice held firmly on the saddle and that when they managed to reach her she "laughed and did not have a fear in the world."

-In the same way in the following year, while pregnant with her eldest son, Beatrice threw herself to the assault of an angry boar that had already wounded some greyhounds and first hit him.
-The hunting fatigues had to, however, on that occasion yield her a new attack of malarial fevers that had already affected her the previous year and that this time made the central months of pregnancy difficult, although without damaging the unborn child or complicating the birth.
-She also knew how to shoot "admirably" crossbow, in fact in 1493 he killed a wild boar with it after having inflicted five wounds on him.
+In the same way in the following year, while pregnant with her eldest son, Beatrice threw herself into the assault of an angry boar that had already wounded some greyhounds.
+The resulting fatigue caused a relapse of the malaria she had previously contracted, making the middle months of pregnancy difficult, although without damaging the unborn child or complicating the birth.
+She also knew how to shoot "admirably" with the crossbow, in fact in 1493 she killed a wild boar with one.